Skip to main content

 This marks the third consecutive month of rising layoff activity.

-This data points to mounting pressure on the Virginia labor market, with activity running above both recent and year-ago benchmarks.
-The Utilities sector warrants close attention heading into the next period.
+The numbers illustrate mounting pressure on the Virginia labor market, with activity running above both recent and year-ago benchmarks.
+The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.